truefoundry/cognita/README.md

     pip install -r backend/parsers.requirements.txt
     ```

--   Install packages for `reranker` that uses mixedbread-ai for reranking.
-This is optional and can be skipped if you don't need to use mxbai-reranker.

-    ```
-    pip install -r backend/reranker.requirements.txt
-    ```

--   Install packages for `embedder` that uses mixedbread-ai for embeddings.
-This is optional and can be skipped if you don't need to use mxbai-embedder.

-    ```
-    pip install -r backend/embedder.requirements.txt
-    ```

-    > Uncomment the respective embedder in `backend/modules/embedder/__init__.py` to use it.

 -   Install packages for `vector_db` that uses singlestore for vector db.
 This is optional and can be skipped if you don't need to use singlestore.

     ```